“Lize D. Fotbusen… where have I heard that name before?” Kaidus asked himself.

 “Put them out of their misery.”
 He told the others while keeping an eye on the four bandits who were still alive.

 The guards proceeded to end the lives of the gasping bandits.

 “Are you Troyle?”
 The masked man questioned, walking forward.

 Troyle took a defensive stance, ready to engage.

 “Two swords, and fights with the Formless Blade Style.
 I’ve heard many things about you.”
 The man spoke again.

 “Who are you?”
-He questioned, not letting down his guard.
+Troyle questioned, not letting his guard down.

 “A challenger.”
 The man’s eyes lit up with excitement.
-Two swords popped out of the cloak, and the mystery man charged him.
+Two swords popped out of his cloak and the mystery man charged him.